Representation Agreements Realty Brokers and Realty Buyers and Arguments of Enforceability | Thamar Bilingual Legal Services Ontario

 [5] We see no error in the application judge’s application of the parole evidence rule in the circumstances of this case: Hawrish v.
 Bank of Montreal, 1969 CanLII 2 (SCC), [1969] S.C.R.
 515, at p.
 520. Even if there was a collateral oral agreement, something that is disputed by the respondent, that oral agreement could not contradict the written agreement. ...

-The parol evidence rule appears to often arise in cases disputing enforcement of a Broker Representation Agreement whereas within Sun, while citing Apex Results Realty Inc. v.
+Within cases disputing the enforceability of a Broker Representation Agreement, such as Sun, which among other cases cited Apex Results Realty Inc. v.
 Zaman, 2018 ONSC 7387, and First Contact Realty Ltd. v.
-Prime Real Estate Holdings Corporation, 2015 ONSC 5511, all stand for the proposition that the written terms within a Broker Representation Agreement require amendment in writing rather than merely a purported verbal amendment.
-Specifically, these cases stated:
+Prime Real Estate Holdings Corporation, 2015 ONSC 5511, it is shown that the written terms within a Broker Representation Agreement will stand strong unless there exists an amendment in writing.
+In this respect, these cases all similarly state:

 [35] In our matter, Mr. Mani alleges that Mr. Sun stated to him that the BRA was only a “formality” and that it would not enforced.
 This appears to me to be a modification of the fundamental terms and conditions of the contract.
 There is also no evidence in writing of this oral representation.
 The Parole Evidence Rule is applicable here, which holds that evidence of an oral agreement cannot prevail over the clear written contractual terms.[3]